The WordSmith Prompts

 From our Commendations section

-SAMPLE MATERIAL: Use the link at the foot of the page
+SAMPLE MATERIAL: Use either the Things Fall Apart link below or the Sample Section link at the foot of the page.
+(They will take you to the same place.)

 The Prompts are not book-length study commentaries like The WordSmith Guides.
 Rather, they are question-driven outline resources, consisting of a range of study tasks (predominantly short pieces of writing) designed to take students into the heart of each chapter of a novel (or each scene of a play, or each poem in a collection) as they have finished reading it.
 Together they help build up an overview of each of the five SCASI aspects of the whole piece of writing (Setting, Character, Action, Style and Ideas - the fundamental structure of The WordSmith Guides themselves).

-They also include a range of more formal essay questions, varying in style and difficulty and easily adaptable to meet the demands of all major literature examinations (in particular International Baccalaureate, Advanced Placement, GCE Advanced Level) for the 15-18 age range.
+They also include a range of more formal essay questions, varying in style and difficulty and easily adaptable to meet the demands of all major literature examinations (in particular The International Baccalaureate, Advanced Placement and GCE Advanced Level) for the 15-18 age range.

 Taken together, the two sets of guiding questions encourage AP students to think about texts in ways that will help them prepare for the Free-Response section of the final examination.
 Many of the full essay questions, in fact, are derived from past Advanced Placement Free-Response exam prompts, carefully selected (and modified as necessary) to match particular texts.